 Building a rabbit hutch as a homestead project gives you a great opportunity to use up some scrap materials and extra supplies you have laying around.
 But beware, if you use scrap wood make sure it hasn’t been treated.
 Rabbits love to nibble on things, especially wood, and if you use treated wood on their hutch they will likely chew on it and ingest the chemicals.

-Also, if you have some extra chicken wire try NOT to use it.
-Depending on the gauge of chicken wire, the rabbits' feet will get injured or stuck in the wire, or it may even squeeze through the spaces and escape the hutch.
+Also, if you have some extra chicken wire, AVOID using it.
+Depending on the gauge of chicken wire, the rabbits' feet will get injured or stuck in the wire, or they may even squeeze through the spaces and escape the hutch.

 You can find rabbit wire at most supply stores, so make sure you use the right material for the job.